dgnsrekt/Autochart-TV/README.md

 RANDOM | Generates and displays random tickers | Number of tickers.
 Max=9 RANDOMSTOCK | Generates and displays random stockmarket tickers | Number of tickers.
 Max=9 RANDOMCRYPTO | Generates and displays random crypto tickers | Number of tickers.
+Max=9 TOPSTOCKGAINERS | Pull and displays top gainers from iex exchange. | Number of tickers.
+Max=9 TOPSTOCKLOSERS | Pull and displays top losers from iex exchange. | Number of tickers.
 Max=9 SCREENSHOT | Takes a screenshot of the currently displayed tickers | None

 ## Contact